7ashiorkor7/7ashiorkor7/README.md

 - Python for data science

 ## 💬 Ask me about
-- data science, volunteering, mentorship, and tech community building.
+- data science, volunteering, mentorship and tech community building.

 ## 📫 How to reach me:
 [LinkedIn](https://www.linkedin.com/in/naa-ashiorkor-nortey-408240120/)